AI Stopwatch Timer - Clean Start/Stop Utility

 }

-Creates a canvas that fills the entire browser window, making the stopwatch responsive to screen size
+Creates a canvas that fills the entire browser window, so the stopwatch always uses the full available space.

 draw()